francescortiz/rust-turbo-guide/Writerside/topics/Basic-Learnings.md

 let piece = slicer(s)
 ```

 If you borrow many arguments, you need to use lifetimes.
+A lifetime is a label prefixed with a single quote that is
+placed between the `&` and the variable name.
+It needs to be declared after the function name between `<` and `>`.
 Lifetimes are a way of saying:

 > _The returned reference's lifetime is linked to the one of the parameter that has the same lifetime label._